+For 2024, two donors accounted for 57.9% of contribution revenue.
 For 2023, two donors accounted for 45.5% of contribution revenue.
-For 2022, two donors accounted for 50.7% of contribution revenue.

-NOTE 14-SUBSEQUENT EVENTS
+NOTE 16-SUBSEQUENT EVENTS

-The Foundation has evaluated subsequent events from January 1, 2024 through March 26, 2024, the date which the financial statements were available for issue.
+The Foundation has evaluated subsequent events from January 1, 2025 through April 3, 2025, the date which the financial statements were available for issue.

-NOTE 15-RELATED PARTY TRANSACTIONS
+NOTE 17-RELATED PARTY TRANSACTIONS

-Foundation trustees may also be trustees of entities investing with, have loans or certificates of participation, or receiving grants through the Foundation.
-Trustees may also be employees, officers, or directors and/or may own a financial interest in entities that the Foundation does business with.
+Foundation trustees may also be trustees of entities investing with or receiving grants through the Foundation.
+Such investments could include loans or certificates of participation.
+Trustees may also be employees, officers, or directors and/or may own a financial interest in entities with whom the Foundation does business.
 No trustees are entitled to receive a benefit by reason of any contract or agreement between the Foundation and the other entities.
 Trustees may also invest personally or make donations to the Foundation.

-SCHEDULES OF CHURCH DEVELOPMENT LOAN FUND As of and for Years Ended December 31, 2023 and 2022
+SCHEDULES OF CHURCH DEVELOPMENT LOAN FUND As of and for Years Ended December 31, 2024 and 2023